-Under a federal tax dispute settlement program established by the Brazilian government, we have settled several disputes with Brazili's tax authorities regarding various forms of manufacturing taxes and social security contributions.
+Under a federal tax dispute settlement program established by the Brazilian government, we have settled several disputes with Brazil's tax authorities regarding various forms of manufacturing taxes and social security contributions.
 In most cases, we are paying the settlement amounts over a period of 180 months, although in some cases we are paying the settlement amounts over a shorter period.
-Total settlement liabilities were \$20 million and \$27 million for the periods ended March 31, 2021 and March 31, 2020, respectively.
-As of March 31, 2021, \$6 million is included in accrued expenses and other current liabilities and the remaining is within other long-term liabilities in our accompanying consolidated balance sheets.
+Total settlement liabilities were \$18 million and \$20 million as of March 31, 2022 and March 31, 2021, respectively.
+As of March 31, 2022, \$7 million is included in accrued expenses and other current liabilities and the remainder is within other long-term liabilities in our accompanying consolidated balance sheets.

 In addition to the disputes we have settled under the federal tax dispute settlement program, we are involved in several other unresolved tax and other legal claims in Brazil.
-Total liabilities for other disputes and claims were \$24 million and \$18 million for the periods ended March 31, 2021 and March 31, 2020, respectively.
-As of March 31, 2021, \$1 million is included in accrued expenses and other current liabilities and the remaining is within other long-term liabilities in our accompanying consolidated balance sheets.
-Additionally, we have included in the range of reasonably possible losses disclosed above, any unresolved tax disputes or other contingencies for which a loss is reasonably possible and estimable.
-The interest cost recorded on these settlement liabilities offset by interest earned on the cash deposits is reported in other expenses, net on the consolidated statements of operations.
+Total liabilities for other disputes and claims were \$38 million and \$24 million as of March 31, 2022 and March 31, 2021, respectively.
+As of March 31, 2022, \$2 million is included in accrued expenses and other current liabilities and the remainder is within other long-term liabilities in our accompanying consolidated balance sheets.
+Additionally, we have included in the range of reasonably possible losses disclosed above any unresolved tax disputes or other contingencies for which a loss is reasonably possible and estimable.
+The interest cost recorded on these settlement liabilities offset by interest earned on the cash deposits is reported in other (income) expenses, net on the consolidated statements of operations.